 One example, could be an approval that sends a notification to a customer when an agent believes they have resolved a service issue requesting confirmation that the ticket can be closed.

-One limitation that we have found in Flow is that the standard functionality only provides a simple text box to display the detail that requires approval so this is not well suited if data is best presented in a table.
+One limitation that we have found in Power Automate is that the standard functionality only provides a simple text box to display the detail that requires approval so this is not well suited if data is best presented in a table.

 Our team work across both solutions to address individual requirements and in some instances this can involve both.